Office Hours:Fall 2019--Tuesdays 12:00-3:00 & by appointment

 I joined the Department of History at Colorado State University in 1996.
 My teaching repertoire includes courses on pre-modern and modern Middle East history.
 My research is focused on the history and historiography of the Islamic Near East in the middle ages.

-I am the director of the Religious Studies Interdisciplinary Minor.
+I am also the director of the Religious Studies Interdisciplinary Minor.
 The Minor encompasses the major religious traditions of humankind.
 It enables students to integrate a field of special interest from offerings in religious studies and related areas.
 Students can study religion as viewed by different disciplines; e.g., philosophy, anthropology, history, liberal arts, music, sociology, and psychology.
 In addition, the program encourages students to view religious phenomena in their cultural context through the media of music and the arts.

 Courses I teach regularly: